You are here

 If you are unhappy with the use of powers or how duties have been carried out under the Mental Health Act , you can make a complaint to us and we will investigate.

-You can also share your experience with us and tell us what you think about your care and treatment.
+You can also give us feedback on care and tell us what you think about your care and treatment.

 Complaints can be made by anyone – patients, staff or any member of the public.